aspose-words/Aspose.Words-Documentation/sharepoint/aspose-words-for-sharepoint-documentation/license-aspose-words-for-sharepoint/uninstalling-aspose-words-for-sharepoint-license/_index.md

 ﻿---
-title: Uninstalling Aspose.Words for SharePoint License
+title: Uninstalling Aspose.Words for SharePoint License - Aspose.Words for SharePoint
+articleTitle: Uninstalling Aspose.Words for SharePoint License
+linktitle: Uninstalling Aspose.Words for SharePoint License
 description: "This page describes how to uninstall Aspose.Words for SharePoint licence."
 type: docs
 weight: 30